Cyclotomic factors of necklace polynomials: Introduction

-where $\mu$ is the number theoretic M\"obius function.
-Necklace polynomials arise naturally in number theory, combinatorics, dynamics, geometry, representation theory, and algebra (see the beginning of Section \ref{sec neck}.)
-For example, if $q$ is a prime power and $\FF_q$ is a finite field with $q$ elements, then $M_d(q)$ is the number of $\FF_q$-irreducible monic polynomials of degree $d$ in $\FF_q[x]$; if $k\geq 1$ is a natural number, then $M_d(k)$ is the number of aperiodic necklaces of length $d$ one can make with beads in $k$ colors.
+where $\mu$ is the number theoretic M\"obius function and the sum is over all divisors $e$ of $d$.
+Necklace polynomials arise naturally in number theory, combinatorics, dynamics, geometry, representation theory, and algebra.
+For example, if $q$ is a prime power and $\FF_q$ is a finite field with $q$ elements, then $M_d(q)$ is the number of $\FF_q$-irreducible monic polynomials of degree $d$ in $\FF_q[x]$; if $k\geq 1$ is a natural number, then $M_d(k)$ is the number of aperiodic necklaces comprised of $d$ beads chosen from among $k$ colors.

-We begin with the observation that necklace polynomials are highly reducible over $\QQ$.
+We begin with the empirical observation that necklace polynomials are highly reducible over $\QQ$.
+For example, if $d = 105$, then